Karinda Dobbins: Career

 In 2019, she performed at SF Sketchfest, headlined Brava Theater Center's Who’s Your Mami Comedy, headlined the show Comedy with Liz Grant and Friends, and performed at Minority Retort Presents, Freight & Salvage's Pride Comedy Night, Real Pain Fine Arts in Los Angeles, and in San Francisco Women Against Rape's 14th Annual Walk Against Rape.
 She also performed at MAKE IT STOP: A Night to Raise Money and Some Hell for Gun Reform Candidates, with all proceeds going to One Vote at a Time, a group of female filmmakers who were making free professional campaign videos for candidates in state elections who were committed to gun reform.

+In 2024, Dobbins released her debut comedy album, Black and Blue.

 Influences

 Dobbins has been compared to Dave Chappelle and Paul Mooney.
 One of her personal comedy icons is Moms Mabley.